selwynpolit/d9book/book/blocks.md

 # Blocks

-Blocks are plugins, which are re-usable pieces of code following design patterns.
-Plugins are also used to define views arguments, field formatters, field widgets etc. etc. The source files for blocks are found in each module's `/src/Plugin` directory.
+Blocks are plugins, which are reusable pieces of code following design patterns.
+Plugins are also used to define views arguments, field formatters, field widgets, etc. The source files for blocks are found in each module's `/src/Plugin` directory.

 ![Location of block source files](images/media/image-block-location.png)